markdecl/markdecl.github.io/_posts/2014-3-3-Russian-Vocab-Project.md

 # Learn collocations as well as individual words:
 The third and final key tactic that I incorporated to boost the efficacy of vocab learning is to identify and learn idioms and collocations:

 All languages are more than just thousands of individual words, but rather, a huge set of common patterns.
 These patterns — or collocations — exist everywhere in natural language, because they are easy both to produce and to understand.
 The essence of it is that you will never sound fluent in a language unless you learn collocations.
 Think: “to do progress” versus “to make progress”, “in total daylight” versus “in broad daylight”, “to stimulate someone’s interest” versus “to pique someone’s interest”.
 These are the kinds of patterns that an advanced learner needs to know, without which they will forever sound markedly ‘foreign’.

 This applies as much to strong collocations — discrete, fixed idioms such as  "beat around the bush" — as it does to weaker ones, such as "heavy rain”, "unsung hero" and "funnily enough".
-It is very difficult to know collocations without explicitly and deliberately learning them, because they are formed on the basis not of logical, predictable rules, but rather of repeated habits.